Perricone unveiled- Letto 12549 volte

 Good quality Perricone wines are very elegant – especially in the best vintages – with a solid tannic base gently softened by a good alcohol degree and completed by a long dry finish, sometimes recalling toasted almonds, dark chocolate or roasted coffee.

 Some Perricone wines may be blended with other indigenous Sicilian varieties: more often with Nero d’Avola, which contributes to the development of fruity tones, sometimes with Nerello Mascalese, which enhances the wine's acidity and offers a finer aromatic expression supplying a flowery elegant touch.

 Serve Perricone in oversized red wine glasses, at a fresh room temperature, and be careful to decant older vintages as they may present deposits.
 Many Perricone wines can be enjoyed young, but the finest ones will show their complexity only after some time in bottles and can graciously age up to 8-10 years.

 Perricone is a great companion for food: it matches perfectly with legumes, matured cheeses, red meats - either roasted or braised - and all spicy food.

-Watch the infographic by clicking on the picture,
+Watch and download the complete infographic by clicking on the picture.

 Want to share this article or the infographic?